-- Develop a rolling needs assessment to identify unfunded projects for evaluation and prioritization for funding. - Complete a comprehensive infrastructure assessment to determine the state and level of service for all existing infrastructure. - Align the CIP with strategic areas identified in this plan and other City documents to prioritize projects that promote strategic economic growth, fiscally beneficial development, and strong and safe neighborhoods. - Develop a strategic investment plan that identifies and aids in prioritizing potential projects in the city to support the most fiscally beneficial development.
+- Develop a rolling needs assessment to identify unfunded projects for evaluation and prioritization for funding. - Complete a comprehensive infrastructure assessment to determine the state and level of service for all existing infrastructure. - Align the CIP with strategic areas identified in this plan and other City documents to prioritize projects that promote strategic economic growth, fiscally beneficial development, and strong and safe neighborhoods. - Develop a series of strategic investment tools that identify and aid in prioritizing potential projects in the city to support the most fiscally beneficial development.